faheywf/chip8.rs/README.md

 Also to mikezaby who previously did the same thing, and who's code I learned a lot from.
 Probably would have never figured out SDl if it weren't for reading through your stuff.
 See his work here: https://github.com/mikezaby/chip-8.rs

+Things left TODO:
+1. break up into modules so it's no longer one monstrous main.rs
+2. optimize it some more
+3. if it's still slow, implement dynamic instruction compilation.